karmab/kcli/doc/index.rst

 ---

-kvm has an additional parameter ``detect_bridge_ips`` that you can either set in the default section or in a specific hypervisor section.
+kvm has an additional parameter ``detect_bridge_ips`` that you can either set in the default section or in a specific client section.
 If set to *True*, It allows you to detects dhcp ips from the bridge networks of a remote kvm host accessed other ssh.

 for this to work, you’ll need to manually install scapy (either from pip